 Ensure that your integrity is without question.

-As someone who has spent a lot of years helping others do business the right way, it really rubs me the wrong way when I am told “the seller won’t sell to me if their creditors will be contacted” or “I’ll lose the sale if they have to wait for a day or two for a lien search”.
+As someone who has spent a lot of years helping others do business the right way, it really rubs me the wrong way when I am told “The seller won’t sell to me if their creditors will be contacted” or “I’ll lose the sale if they have to wait for a day or two for a lien search”.

 Secondly, if they don’t want to contact their creditor for a lien release, there may be bigger problems.
 How do you know they legally own it?
 If you don’t care, I feel for the people you pass equipment along to next.
-There is no integrity and that piece of equipment becomes part of the bigger problem every one else is trying to eliminate by doing the right thing.
+There is no integrity, and that piece of equipment becomes part of the bigger problem everyone else is trying to eliminate by doing the right thing.

 NOTHING in life is the only opportunity.
 If “that guy” selling the equipment is willing to compromise your integrity for their greed, you are dealing with the wrong guy and there are better opportunities to buy.
 If “that guy” has the best deal on the market – it might be too good to be true and might have other problems that will come back to bite you later.
-Is that the kind of business you want to run and have pass along to the next guy?
+Is that the kind of business you want to run and have passed along to the next guy?